ETDAU/aulib/README.md

 The AU’s library of R functions
 ================

-R package for MLITSD’s [Analytics Unit](https://intra.infogo.gov.on.ca/infogo/home.html#orgProfile/113819/en).
+R package for MLITSD’s Analytics Units.

 ## Installation